 - Includes recipe booklet, steam rack with handles, soup spoon, serving spoon, measuring cup, red mitts

-As perhaps the best electric pressure cooker out there, CustinARt’s CPC600 Electric Pressure Cooker is BPA free and offers a non-stick, dishwasher-safe pressure cooking pot.
+As one of the best electric pressure cookers out there, CuisinArt’s CPC-600 is BPA free and offers a non-stick, dishwasher-safe pressure cooking pot.
 This pressure cooker also offers a limited three-year warranty, which in the pressure cooker world is pretty generous.
 While it doesn’t have a significant amount of cooking options, the CusinArt CPC-600 Electric Pressure Cooker is very affordable among pressure cookers and has favorable reviews as one top pressure cooker at Amazon.

 - Pressure cooking, simmering, browning, sautéing, and warming

 - Easy-to-read digital display

 8. Chefman RJ40-6-CH 6 Qt Electric Multicooker, 9-in-1 Programmable Cooker

 The Chefman 6 Qt Electric Multicooker is another affordable unit and can easily be considered the best pressure cooker under $100.
 One of the most favorable features of this Chefman is that it offers a 24-hour timer to delay cooking, giving you plenty of prep time.
 This is important for many working individuals who want to come home to a delicious, finished meal with a pressure cooker rather than a slow cooker.
 In general, this cooker is sleek, clean, and modern.
 It gets the job done, and well, it comes with a one-year warranty.
 For its price point, you’re getting everything from heavy durability to plenty of preset cooking features.

 - 9 preset options: Rice, Low Pressure, High Pressure, Chili/Beans, Beef/Poultry, Soup/Stew, Sauté, Steam, and Slow Cook

 - Club Chefman recipes included